-Although records may be held electronically by the Treasurer, we must ensure that information can be accessed (as hard copies if needed) at any time.
-See also Data Protection Policy. in practice we archive governance paperwork such as minutes, with accounting information as reported, indefinitely.
+Although we report to the Charity Commission, HMRC's guidance on tax records confirms there are no rules on how records should be kept ("You can keep them on paper, digitally or as part of a software program (like book-keeping software").
+The important thing is that we must ensure that information can be accessed (as printed hard copies if needed) at any time.

+See also Data Protection Policy.

 A copy of the latest year's accounts is included in this Handbook (see AGM Minutes and accounts here).